eRedekopp/ToneTest/Documentation/README.txt

 I was not able to fully complete this application within my NSERC grant time and some things remain unfinished.
 I added some new functionality later on in the semester and tested it a little bit, but to be quite honest, my testing has not been as thorough as it probably could have been and you may run into a couple of bugs.
+I am writing this document on the last day before my new NSERC term starts, so I literally am not allowed to keep testing this app even if I wanted to (and I don't).

 I've left a couple of TODOs in the source code; these are just things that I noticed while writing these docs but didn't have time to really go through and look at, but you may want to look at them.